top of page

 BIO

-Recent group exhibitions include “Unmasking Masculinity for the 21st Century” at the Kalamazoo Institute of Arts and “Resistance in Black and White” at the Cleveland Museum of Art.
-His work was curated in the 2022 Venice Biennial exhibition “The Afro-Futurist Manifesto: Blackness Reimagined” for the European Cultural Counsel.
-His work was recently curated in the Virginia Museum of Fine Art’s critically acclaimed traveling exhibition “The Dirty South” which appeared at the Contemporary Art Museum Houston, Crystal Bridges Museum of American Art (Bentonville, AR), and Denver Museum of Contemporary Art.
-His work received critical attention with favorable mentions in Art In America, Artforum, and Hyperallergic.
-Thames is a 2022 Harpo Foundation individual artist fellow and was recently selected by the US State Department for the “Art in Embassies Program” in Dakar, Senegal.
+Recent group exhibitions featuring his work include “Get in the Game” at the San Francisco Museum of Modern Art, “Spectrum” at the Museum of the African Diaspora San Francisco, “Unmasking Masculinity for the 21st Century” at the Kalamazoo Institute of Arts, and “Resistance in Black and White” at the Cleveland Museum of Art.
+Additionally, his work was curated in the critically acclaimed traveling exhibition “The Dirty South” at the Contemporary Art Museum Houston, Crystal Bridges Museum of American Art, and Denver Museum of Contemporary Art.
+His work has garnered significant critical attention, with favorable mentions in prestigious publications such as Art In America, Artforum, New York Times, and Hyperallergic.
+Recently, Thames has received recognition with awards from the Harpo Foundation and the biannually awarded Louis Comfort Tiffany Prize for 2024 - 25.

 (FULL CV)